mircealungu/Polite_Programmers__NOOL16/README.md

 Writing about Polite for: http://2016.splashcon.org/track/nool2016

-Note that the `minted` package has an external dependence that you install with:
+Note that the `minted` package has an external dependence to Pygments that you install with:

     easy_install Pygments